Investment banks are currently experiencing the busiest time the industry has ever seen, bringing in over 33 billion in fees in Q1 last year.

 Huw Richard, global head of digital investment banking at JPMorgan Chase & Co also invests in technology to relieve staff of heavily-manual tasks: “This is not about people working less.
 This is about people working on things they value.”
 This newfound focus on employee wellbeing and value will retain existing staff and help attract fresh new talent, perhaps even from a more diverse pool.

-7. How Goldman Sachs are employing innovative technologies
+7. How Goldman Sachs are Employing Innovative Technologies

 Goldman Sachs invests in technology to improve daily communication between junior and senior bankers.